-With an understanding to provide quick responses for request of transmission, transposition, issue of duplicate share certificates, split, consolidation of share certificates and cancellation of share certificates etc., from the shareholders, the Board of Directors of the Company have constituted a sub-committee in the style of "Share Transfer Committee".
+With an understanding to provide quick responses for request of transmission, transposition, issue of duplicate share certificates, split, consolidation of share certificates and cancellation of share certificates etc., from the shareholders, the Board of Directors of the Company have constituted a sub-committee in the name and style of "Share Transfer Committee".

-- ✓ Transmission and Transposition of shares. - ✓ Consolidation and Split of share certificates. - ✓ Issue of duplicate share certificates, confirmation of demat/remat request and other connected matters.
+- ✓ To confirm and approve the requests pertaining to transmission and transposition of shares. - √ To confirm and approve the requests pertaining to consolidation and split of share certificates. - ✓ To issue duplicate share certificates/ letter of confirmation in lieu of duplicate share certificates. - √ To confirm demat/remat requests and other connected matters.